cooper/juno/README.md

 * [EventedObject](https://github.com/cooper/evented-object) - provides methods to fire and respond to events on objects.
 * [Evented::Configuration](https://github.com/cooper/evented-configuration) - a configuration class which fires events when values are changed.
-* [Evented::Database](https://github.com/cooper/evented-database) - a database class based upon Evented::Configuration with seamless database functionality in a configuration class.
+* [Evented::Database](https://github.com/cooper/evented-database) - a database based upon Evented::Configuration with seamless database functionality in a configuration class.
 * [API Engine](https://github.com/cooper/api-engine) - an extensible API class based on the original APIs of juno, providing a base for juno's module interfaces.

 ## fetching and updating